 You’re also entitled to a written statement outlining a description of the job, and terms like holiday entitlement, hours of work and sick pay.

 Can you cancel services the agency charges you for?

 You can cancel any services the agency charges you for without suffering a penalty.
 These include services for accommodation, transport or training.

 Your agreement with the agency should also include how much notice you must give if you want to cancel or withdraw from the service.
-To make sure you're not charged a penalty you must give the correct notice.
+To make sure you're not charged a penalty you must give the correct notice in writing.

 How do agency services affect your minimum wage

 If the agency charges you for accommodation

 The agency can take money out of your wages for accommodation it provides so that you can do your job.
 It is allowed to deduct up to £8.36 each day.
 This means that your actual pay may be less than the National Minimum Wage once your accommodation costs are taken off.